Y: Today, we're talking about talking.

 Y: Which is why studying the way parrots vocalize can help scientists better understand the way humans vocalize.
 I mean, if you think of it, bird song and talking have a lot in common.
 Birds learn to sing by listening, just like we learn to talk.
-Both birds and humans have specific areas in their brains responsible for communication.
+And both birds and humans have specific areas in their brains responsible for communication.

 Y: And parrot vocalization too.
 Researchers at Indiana University replaced the syrinx in five monk parrots with a tiny speaker and then played sounds through it, checking to see whether moving the parrot's tongue had any effect on the vocalization.
 Moving the tongue even just a fraction of a millimeter significantly changed the quality of the emerging sound.
 And by significant, I mean that the difference was larger than the difference between the A sound and the O sound in human vowels.